hangoeun16/hangoeun16.github.io/_courses/INM713/lecture-01-part1.markdown

 A property graph is a graph such that for each information belongs to node, relationship, or property, where
   - node: tagged with one or more labels and can store any number of properties
   - relationship: directed, named connections between two nodes.
-  - property: key-value pair that provides an attribute
+  - property: key-value pair that provides an attribute (keys are strig, values can be any type)

 {% include figure.liquid path="/assets/img/posts/KG_1/property_graph.jpeg" width="600px" caption="Source: Lecture Slide"%}